Possessing Controlled Precursors

 “Have you been accused of possessing chemicals to make illicit drugs?”

-The maximum penalty for this offence is imprisonment for 2 years or 400 penalty units ($64, 476 at the time of print), or both.
+The maximum penalty for Possessing Controlled Precursors (section 308.2 of the Commonwealth Criminal Code 1995) is imprisonment for 2 years or 400 penalty units ($64, 476 at the time of print), or both.